annexare/UkraineLatin/README.md

-# UkraineLatin
+# Ukraine + Latin

-New proposed Ukrainian Latin transliteration from old Cyrillic.
+A new proposal for Ukrainian Latin with transliteration from Cyrillic.